 Since 2009, Frederick Memorial Hospital has been helping patients on their journey to overcome obesity and to living better, healthier and longer lives.
 A patient whose body mass index (BMI) is 35 or higher may be a candidate for one of the three types of bariatric procedures performed at FMH.
 Contact Us to Learn More about Bariatric Surgery

-Required Bariatric Surgery Seminar
+Obesity and Bariatric Surgery Seminar Schedule

 The FMH Bariatric Surgery Program – Success Story